AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 Notes:
 * Like Figures 2 and 3 for the absolute values of the returns (adj. closing price)
 * Autocorrelation and PSD suggest that there is some slight temporal correlation
-* Same as for Figures 2 and 3 => Variance over complete timeframe not constant => Look at subsets
+* Same as for Figures 2 and 3 => Variance over complete timeframe not constant => Look at subsets to have data closer to stationarity

 To generate the plot, run `python -m main --mode plot_return_full_subs --return_mode abs`
 <p align="center">